mralexhay/mralexhay.github.io/_posts/tutorials/2020-04-04-adding-shortcuts-to-an-app-1.md

 ---
 layout: post
 title: Adding Shortcuts To An App - Part One
-description: How to add shortcut actions to an iOS app
+description: The first in a series of tutorials for how to add shortcut actions to an iOS app.
+In this one, we create the project and add our first action
 category: tutorials
 summary: How to add shortcut actions to an iOS app
 ---